 - The Dreaded: His name is only spoken in conjunction with the "Boogeyman" and other nightmarish terrors.
 The sheer mention of his nickname was said to be enough to scare an unruly child straight for life.

 - Hook Hand: His hook serves as both his hand and his weapon of choice.

 - I'm a Humanitarian: Kharon briefly jokes that had young Uriel been left alone with Kinnard, he would have been eaten.

 - In-Series Nickname: Before he was known as "War", he was called "The Hook" or "Hooks".

 - Legacy Character: Barnabelt is hinted to be the first person to use the Hooks Killer identity, and to have inspired the killer of that same name who later shows up in the 21st century.note

-- Mysterious Past: Legend has it that he had no origin and no history; he just showed up one day at the Comshine County Jail and turned himself in for over a hundred documented murders.
+- Mysterious Past: Legend has it that he had no history or place of birth; he just showed up one day at the Comshine County Jail and turned himself in for over a hundred documented murders.